copasi/model_replicator/examples/Neuron_networks/README.md

 # Neuron networks
-## Networks of heterogeneous Hodgkin-Huxley neurons
+## Networks of Hodgkin-Huxley-type neurons with chemical synapses

-This example follows the work of Giannari and Astolfi (1), which used a generalized Hodgkin-Huxley neuron model from Posposchil *et al.* (2) to make neuron network motifs.
-They connect the neurons using an approach from Destexhe *et al.* (3) for chemical synapses, in which one ODE is added to the model per synapse (representing the proportion of occupied post-synaptic neurotransmitter receptor).
-This approach of connecting units by chemical synapses is available in *sbmodelr* with the option *--ode-synaptic* (or short option *-s*), which dentifies the global quantity of type ODE that represents voltage.
-It creates connections between units that are assumed to be neuron models, using a variable that corresponds to membrane potential.
-This chemical synapse approach (3) allows making the synapses excitatory or inhibitory through the parameter *Vsyn* of the synapse (the synaptic reversal potential).
+This example takes a base unit defining a neuron model (1) to make neuron network motifs.
+The neurons are connected by chemical synapses using the approach of Destexhe *et al.* (2).
+This approach adds one ODE for each synapse, representing the proportion of occupied post-synaptic neurotransmitter receptor.
+This approach for chemical synapses is available in *sbmodelr* with the option ``--ode-synaptic`` (or short option ``-s``), which identifies the global quantity of type ODE that represents voltage in the neuron unit.
+This chemical synapse approach (2) allows making the synapses excitatory or inhibitory through the parameter *Vsyn* of the synapse (the synaptic reversal potential).
 Other synapse parameters relate to the characteristic time for neurotransmitter release (*tau_r*) and degradation (*tau_d*) and a reverse potential (*V0*).

-For each example there is a shell script that shows the complete command invoking *sbmodelr*, the base file, the resulting complex model file (*case[123].cps*), and an image file with results.
-The images were obtained by specifying an appropriate plot in the resulting files using the COPASI GUI, as *sbmodlr* does not copy plot settings to the new models.
+The base model used here, defined by Pospischil *et al.* (1), is a Hodgkin-Huxley-type model that can replicate several types of neurons depending on the parameter values.
+The COPASI model includes the three parameter sets defined in (1), for fast spiking (FS) neurons, regular spiking with adaptation (RSA) neurons, and intrinsically bursting (IS) neurons.
+To create one specific neuron of the appropriate type you would load the *GenericNeuron.cps* model into COPASI, go to Model/Parameter Sets, chose the appropriate one click "Apply", and then save the new model.
+This repository already includes the RSA neuron model (file *RSA.cps*).

 ### Case 1
 This uses Model I, with 2 cells producing synchronous oscillations (file *ex1case1.sh*).
 We set the two cells to have